I’m a filmmaker who tells stories about people doing interesting things. But here’s a more ‘professional’ bio:

-Mat Hames is an Emmy Award winning Texas filmmaker, known for his documentaries on PBS' Independent Lens, SundanceTV, and Rooster Teeth FIRST.
-The #RTDocs Series is Rooster Teeth's documentary series covering the most unique stories and personalities in the world of gaming, internet, and popular culture for FIRST members on Xbox One, Apple TV, iOS, Roku, and Android apps.
+Mat Hames is an Emmy Award winning Texas filmmaker known for his documentaries on PBS' Independent Lens, SundanceTV, Amazon Prime and Rooster Teeth FIRST.
+His films explore history, comedy, religion, the environment, culture and technology through decidedly personal human stories.
+He directs the #RTDocs Series, Rooster Teeth's documentaries covering the most unique stories and personalities in the world of gaming, internet, and popular culture for FIRST members on Xbox One, Apple TV, iOS, Roku, and Android apps.

 Hames' directorial debut was Last Best Hope, a film about the Belgian Resistance and escape lines during WWII, which aired nationally on PBS across the U.S. and for which he, along with producers Ramona Kelly, David Grosvenor, and Wilson Waggoner were knighted by Belgian King Albert II.
 Hames then directed the short Fighting Goliath narrated and produced by Robert Redford.
 It was the official selection of 12 film festivals, awarded the Grand Jury Prize and Audience Award for Best Documentary Short at the Red Rock Film Festival and the Golden Sun at the Barcelona Festival Internacional de Cine del Medio Ambiente.
 Fighting Goliath aired nationally on SundanceTV and PBS.
 Next, his State of Tomorrow PBS series won several Emmys.